lilyminium/blog/_posts/2019-07-20-rsc-hdr-expo.md

 ## Decisions that worked:

-**1. Moving from pen and paper to an online voting system with multiple choies**
+**1. Moving from pen and paper to an online voting system with multiple choices**

 I was worried that this slightly higher barrier would decrease voting.
 Given that 75% people voted in both sessions, it apparently didn't (to a significant extent).
 Having a QR code helped, as most modern smartphones can just take a picture of it and click the link that pops ups.
 This simplified counting a lot!
 Patrick organised this through Google Forms.